Sourdough Sandwich Rolls

 Bread Machine Method

-Combine yeast, 1 cup flour, and other dry ingredients.
-Combine water and oil; heat to 120º to 130ºF.
+- Dry mixture: Combine yeast, 1 cup flour, and other dry ingredients.
+Liquids mixture: Combine water and oil; heat to 120º to 130ºF.

-Turn dough onto lightly floured surface; punch down to remove air bubbles.
+- Turn dough onto lightly floured surface; punch down to remove air bubbles.
 Divide dough into 8 pieces.
 On lightly floured surface, shape each piece into a smooth ball.
 Place on greased cookie sheet.
 Flatten to a 4-inch diameter.
 Cover; let rise until indentations remains after touching.
 With sharp knife, make an “X” on the top of each roll.
-(If desired, brush with GLAZE: Combine 1 egg and 1 TBSP water.
-Brush tops of rolls.)
+If desired, brush with egg wash (combine egg and water).
+Brush tops of rolls.
 Bake in preheated 400º F oven 15 to 20 minutes.
 Remove from cookie sheet; cool.